LucasAVasco/LucasVascoProjectPRG22107/project/projeto.md

 ![Shots on laser canon](./proj-diagrams/shots-on-laser-canon.svg)

 If a bullet get out of range (GameScene area), it must be deleted to free up memory.
-The following diagram shows shows this is done.
+The following diagram shows how this is done.

 ![Delete out of range bullets](./proj-diagrams/delete-out-of-range-bullets.svg)